Text Alert Sign-Up: Text MABILLS to 40649

 Bill Synopsis: S.1458 and its companion bill H.2151 purports to improve and standardize immunization reporting but goes well beyond this reasonable goal.
 It is complicated, wasteful, and blatantly coercive, not only for students but also for schools and physicians.

-• for the exploitation of medically fragile children HIPAA rights who exercise a medical exemption.
+5. Compromising the privacy rights of medically fragile children who exercise a medical exemption, leaving them susceptible to exploitation.

-• DPH authority to change medical and religious exemptions without legislative process.
+6. Granting the DPH the authority to alter medical and religious exemptions without undergoing a legislative process.

 Read more